 We continue to operate at the heart of two education initiatives to develop the technical skills of 14 to 19 year olds and provide opportunity for employment to the next generation.
 We are the lead sponsor of the Greater Peterborough University Technical College (GPUTC), which opened in September 2016 and aims to provide a world-class technical education with an emphasis on sustainable engineering and construction.
 The academic and industry sponsors shape the curriculum and offer employer projects that will bring the learning to life.
 Anglian Water and its civil engineering alliance partners are also sponsoring two BTEC courses at the College of West Anglia in Wisbech.
-These will lead to apprentice programmes and should help us to find mechanical and electrical engineers and construction operatives of the future.
-Students who pass their courses at either institution will be offered an interview for employment with Anglian Water or a partner organisation.

 We aim to make a long-term difference to the communities in which we work.
 This can be seen in our education programme, our employee volunteering programme and our work on projects such as Wisbech Beyond 2020, which has helped that community create their vision of the future.